cs-4241-2023/a1-gettingstarted/README.md

 Andrew Hariyanto

 This project shows a brief introduction of myself and my experience in CS and IMGD.
 I included my majors, graduation year, hobbies, and experience for content.
-On the technical side, I used a variety of semantic tags to experiment with what they did.
+On the technical side, I used a variety of semantic tags to experiment with what they did including nav, tables, aside, and different semantic text tags.
+I also added a type writer animation for one of the quotes I have on the site.

 ### Technical Achievements
 - **Styled page with CSS**: Added rules for